 How to Plan Your Visit to Death Valley from Las Vegas

 Where to enter Death Valley: South or North Entrance from Las Vegas

 From Beatty, we take Highway 374, which takes us directly to the Sand Dunes of Mezquite Flat.
-This road I loved, you’re going down these endless roads, with absolutely nothing on either side except desert.
+Again, this road I loved, you’re going down these endless roads, with absolutely nothing on either side except the desert.

 When we went, not a single car all the way, who the hell goes to Death Valley in Summer?
 Well… us… So be cautious and take a couple of gallons of water.

 Death Valley National Park has an entrance fee.
 The entrance fee is $30 per car and is valid for a week.

 Pay attention because you won’t find any hooks with barriers or anything like that (unlike in the Grand Canyon, there are).